openedx/docs.openedx.org/source/documentors/references/templates/doc_how_to_template.rst

 4. Start creating the step-by-step the reader should follow to solve the problem.
 Please don't ignore any step, even if it is evident.

 5. Add the images and audiovisual resources you think could be necessary to clarify the process.
-To do it, follow these parameters:

-- Callouts are ``red (#d23228)`` round-edged rectangles.
-3pt edges
-- Save images as .png  or .jpg files for upload.
+Remember that  the callouts should be in Open edX red ``(#d23228)`` and round-edged rectangles.
+Also, save images as .png  or .jpg files for upload.
 For example:

 .. image:: ../_image/documentors_howto/image_example.png
 	:width: 500px